Marketeq Digital

-B2B SaaS Payment Automation for Marketeq Digital
+B2B SaaS Payment Automation

 Blend metrics is a web app where a team of devs can create applications without coding.
 When they exceeded their monthly quota, they were charged for overages.
 Most chose to pay manually, but many forgot to do so on time, leading to automatic downgrades and a poor user experience.

-How might we increase trust in payment automationfor developers so that they can create applications without interruptions?
+How might we increase trust in payment automation for developers so that they can create applications without interruptions?

-Solution
+✦ Solution

-An automated payment system with more user control.
-My solution is an e-wallet with set limits and trigger alerts, so users can manage how much goes in and out, without losing peace of mind.
+My solution is an e-wallet with set limits and trigger alerts, so users can manage how much goes in and out, with ease.

 Role : UX Researcher and Designer